Queen of the Night aria: Music

-The aria is written in D minor, and is scored for pairs of flutes, oboes, bassoons, horns, and trumpets, along with timpani and the string section.
-This is a larger orchestra than for "O zittre nicht" and comprises all the players from the opera as a whole, except the clarinets and trombones.
+The aria is written in D minor, and is scored for pairs of flutes, oboes, bassoons, horns in F, and trumpets, along with timpani and the string section.
+This is a larger orchestra than for "O zittre nicht" and consists of all the players from the opera as a whole, except the clarinets and trombones.

 The aria is renowned as a demanding piece to perform well.
 The vocal range covers two octaves, from F4 to F6 and requires a very high tessitura, A_{4} to C_{6}.

 Thomas Bauman has expressed particular admiration for one moment in the score.
 At the climax of the aria, the Queen sings the words "Hört, hört, hört!" solo, in alternation with loud chords from the orchestra.
 The first two syllables are sung to D and F, suggesting to the listener a third one on A, completing the D minor triad.
 But, as Bauman writes:

 Mozart's masterstroke is the transformation he brought about by moving from the third degree to the flat sixth rather than to the fifth. ...
 No matter how often one hears this passage ... one is led by musical logic to expect, after D and F, A. But the Queen sings a terrifying B♭ instead.

 The effect is accompanied by unexpected Neapolitan harmony in the orchestra, with all the violins playing in unison high on the G string to intensify the sound.